itzzjb/kubernetes-context-changer-cli/README.md

 ---

 ## Features
+- 🟢 **Simple**: Easy to install, use, and understand.
+The codebase is straightforward and beginner-friendly.
 - 🚀 **Interactive context switching**: Quickly list and switch between Kubernetes contexts in your kubeconfig.
 - 🛠️ **Cross-platform**: Supports Linux, macOS, and Windows.
 - ⚡ **Fast and lightweight**: Built with Go, Cobra, Viper, and Survey for a seamless CLI experience.